You can contact our Ohio Federal Research Network team by dropping us a message via our website’s contact page, or by calling us at +1 (937) 705-1000.

 To request an introduction, select PARTNER INQUIRY.
 Then 1) Check the ID# for the organizations with which you would be interested in meeting.
 As you make selections, the Partner IDs are automatically entered into the form at the bottom of the screen (note: the list is on multiple pages, apply the filter to view more than 3 pages at a time).
 2) At the bottom of the screen, Enter your contact information and select Get Started.
 3)

-We will review your request and send an email to connect you with the selected organization.As mentioned in the 3/14/23 training regarding facilities and equipment, equipment purchases need to be realistic, supportable, essential to your research and fully utilized during your period of performance.
+Equipment, equipment purchases need to be realistic, supportable, essential to your research and fully utilized during your period of performance.
 If there is an essential need for equipment, it can be proposed but the point of this program is not to buy equipment.
 You are encouraged to look for alternative ways to get the capability so your funding can support your research.

 The matchmaking tool was meant to assist an organization in finding university and/or industry partners.
-If you DO NOT have an established relationship with an Ohio-based Federal lab, have exhausted your resources, and need assistance with connecting with one you can reach out to OFRN for assistance by submitting our contact form and putting in body field (FEDERAL PARTNER NEEDED and the AOI SUBTOPIC) with a request that includes the AOI subtopic.
-OFRN will reach out to the Federal SMEs to facilitate finding a Federal Government Sponsor.
+If you DO NOT have an established relationship with an Ohio-based Federal lab, have exhausted your resources, and need assistance with connecting with one you can reach out to OFRN for assistance by submitting a request to OFRN-question@parallaxresearch.org and putting in the subject line: "Federal Collaborator needed" and the AOI number) with a request that includes the AOI subtopic.
+You can include any additional information that would assist OFRN when reaching out to the Federal SMEs to facilitate finding a Federal Government Sponsor.
 Do not use the Matchmaking tool for finding a government sponsor.

 No, a university partner retains the classification of university partner regardless if the lead organization is an academic or industry organization.